AbishaiMathai/DO_Lab2DSweeps/README.md

 3. Documentation on each function
 4. Abstract sweeps to handle any SMU as opposed to just Keithley 2450s
 5. Implement lock-in amplifiers and temperature controllers (?)
+6. Keithleys need additional features in initialization function: front/back panel mode
+7. Declare sweeps using a fixed sample count instead of a step size

 ## Project Structure